 - Tricky Contrast Concepts

 Over the next couple of days, try to organize a photo walk.
 If you can bring along a photographer buddy, that’s even better!
-You don’t have to go anywhere special, a walk around your neighborhood would be fine.
+You don’t have to go anywhere special; a walk around your neighborhood will be fine.

 While on your walk, look very carefully at the colors around you and take care when composing your photographs to try to utilize the information in this article.
 If you have a color printer, you may find it helpful to print out the color wheel.